MarieHouillon/FACILE-RS-actions/README.md

 # openCARP CI

-This package contains a set of Python scripts, which can be used to perform tasks around the archival and long term preservation of software repositories.
+This package contains a set of Python scripts which can be used to perform tasks around the archival and long term preservation of software repositories.
 In particular, it can be used to:

 * create a release in GitLab using the GitLab API,
 * create a DataCite record based on codemeta files present in repositories,
-* create archive packages in the [BagIt](https://tools.ietf.org/html/rfc8493) or [BagPack](https://www.rd-alliance.org/system/files/Research%20Data%20Repository%20Interoperability%20WG%20-%20Final%20Recommendations_reviewed_0.pdf) format.
+* create archive packages in the [BagIt](https://tools.ietf.org/html/rfc8493) or [BagPack](https://www.rd-alliance.org/system/files/Research%20Data%20Repository%20Interoperability%20WG%20-%20Final%20Recommendations_reviewed_0.pdf) formats.
 * archive the software using the [RADAR service](https://www.radar-service.eu),
 * use content from markdown files, bibtex files, or python docstrings to create web pages in a [Grav CMS](https://getgrav.org/).

 The scripts were created for the [openCARP](https://opencarp.org) simulation software, but can be adopted for arbitray projects.
-While they can be used on the command line, the scripts are mainly used with the GitLab CI to run automatically run on each push to a repository, or when a tag is created.
+While they can be used on the command line, the scripts are mainly used within the GitLab CI to run automatically on each push to a repository, or when a tag is created.

-An example integration in a CI environment can be found in the [openCARP CI file](https://git.opencarp.org/openCARP/openCARP/-/blob/master/.gitlab-ci.yml) and the [included subscripts](https://git.opencarp.org/openCARP/openCARP/-/tree/master/.gitlab/ci).
+An example of integration in a CI environment can be found in the [openCARP CI file](https://git.opencarp.org/openCARP/openCARP/-/blob/master/.gitlab-ci.yml) and the [included subscripts](https://git.opencarp.org/openCARP/openCARP/-/tree/master/.gitlab/ci).

 ## Setup